weakish/docs-en/views/rest_api.md

 If succeed, `updatedAt` will be returned.
 This is the same as [Updating Objects](#Updating_Objects).

-If you want to update `username`, then you have to ensure that the new value of `username` must not be conflict with other existing users.
+If you want to update `username`, then you have to ensure that the new value of `username` must not conflict with other existing users.

 If you want to update `password` after verifying the old password, then you can use `PUT /1.1/users/:objectId/updatePassword` instead.